 dredging of an unnamed tributary in 1988 (WDNR, 1991) also increased sedimentation

 Author Surface Water Inventory Of Wisconsin

-The 2018 assessments of Brewer Creek (miles 0-6.7) showed continued biological impairment; new fish sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use (i.e. at least one fish Index of Biotic Integrity (IBI) average scored in the poor condition category).
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of Brewer Creek (miles 0-6.7) showed continued biological impairment; new fish sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use (i.e. at least one fish Index of Biotic Integrity (IBI) average scored in the poor condition category).
+Based on the most updated information, no change in the existing impaired waters listing was needed.

 Author Ashley Beranek